 Current Store Book Club Selections

 Our book club selection keeps growing!
 Here are out current picks.
-All of these book clubs meet at the store, with the exception of the Big Screen Book Club, which meets at Orange Door Kitchen just around the corner from us on Arlington St.
+All of these book clubs meet at the store, with the exception of the Orange Door Cookbook Club, which meets at Orange Door Kitchen just around the corner from us on Arlington St.

-Fostering Racial Justice Book Club: Raising White Kids by Jennifer Harvey (Jan.
-28)
+Fostering Racial Justice Book Club: Raising White Kids by Jennifer Harvey & Just Mercy by Bryan Stevenson

-Orange Door Cookbook Club: Juniper by David Becker (March) & Pastry Love by Joanne Chang (Feb.)
+Orange Door Cookbook Club: Juniper by David Becker (March) & Pastry Love by Joanne Chang (April)

 Friday Fiction Book Club

 As the title suggests, this new book club will focus in on the adult fiction genre.
-Hosted by local writer Kyra Wilson Cook, the group will meet on the first Friday mornings of each month, and croissants will be provided free of charge from Legend Cafe!
+Hosted by our Events Coordinator and local writer Kyra Wilson Cook, the group meets on the first Friday mornings of each month, and croissants and pastries are provided free of charge from Legend Cafe!

 Middle Grade Book Club

 Led by local author Rebecca Caprara (The Magic of Melwick Orchard) -- readers can enjoy and discuss great mid-grade reads.
 Rebecca will also challenge participants to talk about their own stories and story ideas, and engage with them in writing exercises as well.